 If the REENTRY_DISINTEGRATION keyword in the metadata indicates that break-up was simulated, then the ground impact location keywords shall refer to all potential fragments related to the event; i.e., the NOMINAL_IMPACT_LAT and _LON will correspond to the highest probability of any fragments impacting there, the confidence intervals will apply to all fragments, etc.

-The probability of ground impact should be within five percent at the following four points for each confidence interval given: the start and end of the confidence interval in the along-track direction, and the nominal impact location ± the cross-track confidence interval.
+The probability of impact should be within five percent at the following four points for each confidence interval given: the start and end of the confidence interval in the along-track direction, and the nominal impact location ± the cross-track confidence interval.

 The state vector and covariance data are at the epoch specified by the EPOCH keyword in the data section.
 There are no restrictions on which epoch this is supposed to be (orbit determination epoch, message creation epoch, re-entry epoch, etc.).
 If the covariance block is present then the state vector shall be present as well.